evhub/coconut/HELP.md

 Pattern-matching function definition does exactly that—it pattern-matches against all the arguments that are passed to the function.
 In this case, pattern-matching function definition is incredibly handy, as it lets us write this whole function in just one line.
 There are a couple of things to watch out for when using pattern-matching function definition, however.
 First, that keyword arguments aren't allowed, and second, that instead of raising a `TypeError` if the wrong number of arguments are passed, your function will raise a `MatchError`.
 Finally, like destructuring assignment, if you want to be more explicit about using pattern-matching function definition, you can add a `match` before the `def`.

 And now it's time to put it all together.
-Feel free to subsitute in your own versions of the methods we just defined.
+Feel free to substitute in your own versions of the methods we just defined.

 ```coconut
 import math # necessary for math.acos in .angle